WeatherElectric/OBSControl/README.md

 4. Make sure that the URL ends with the port number that OBS shows
 5. Save the file
 ### In-Game Usage
-* Double tap the touchpad or the menu button to save a replay.
-The button used to save replays can be configured.
+* Double tap the menu button to save a replay.
+The hand it listens for can be configured.
 * BoneMenu has most of the controls.